 Australian Solar Battery Installations on the Rise

-This surge reflects a growing national interest in residential battery storage, likely driven by rising electricity prices and a desire for energy independence.
-Despite these impressive national figures, the adoption of battery installations varies considerably by region.
-Victoria led the charge with 1,049 new batteries in July, followed by New South Wales (572), Western Australia (375), and Queensland (347).
-South Australia and the Australian Capital Territory added 160 and 155 new batteries, respectively, while Tasmania and the Northern Territory recorded more modest installations of 77 and 31.
+Victoria led the way with 1,049 new batteries in July, followed by New South Wales (572), Western Australia (375), and Queensland (347).
+South Australia and the Australian Capital Territory added 160 and 155 new batteries, respectively, while Tasmania and the Northern Territory recorded more modest numbers of 77 and 31.

 Impact of Feed-in Tariffs on Australian Solar Batteries